chrkrogh/KinDrapeMAX/README.md

 The program is compatible with MATLAB version R2019b through R2022a.
 It will likely be compatible with future releases as well.
 Please see the [user guide](/KinDrapeMAX_user_guide.md) for more information on how to run it.

-The program was used to generate the results described in the journal paper Krogh, C., Hermansen, S. M., Lund, E., Kepler, J., & Jakobsen, J. (2023).
+The program was used to generate the results described in the journal paper: Krogh, C., Hermansen, S. M., Lund, E., Kepler, J., & Jakobsen, J. (2023).
 A matter of course: Generating optimal manufacturing instructions from a structural layup plan of a wind turbine blade.
 Composites Part A: Applied Science and Manufacturing, 172, 107599.
 Link: https://doi.org/10.1016/j.compositesa.2023.107599

 Below is an example of output generated with the program: five courses of fabric draped in a mold and colored based on shear angle.
 ![This is an image](/Output/2022-December-19_14-52_1layer_baseline/ShearFig.png)